Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC: Parton-Level Amplitudes

-Let us brifly present here the Feynman rules we used for the calculation (they are inspired by \cite{BSH86}). \begin{enumerate} \item Incoming fermion with 4-momentum $p$ denotes by bi\-spi\-nor $u(p)$, outgoing one is denoted by $\bar u(p)$. \item Incoming boson with 4-momentum $p$ denotes by polarization vector $e_\rho(p)$. \item The boson propagator expressed by $- i g^{\alpha\beta} D_{a}(q)$, where $q$ is 4-momentum transferred in propagator, and
+Let us briefly present the Feynman rules employed in our calculations, which are based on the framework described in \cite{BSH86}: \begin{enumerate} \item An incoming fermion with 4-momentum $p$ is represented by the bispinor $u(p)$, while an outgoing fermion is described by the bispinor $\bar u(p)$. \item An incoming boson with 4-momentum $p$ is represented by the polarization vector $e_\rho(p)$. \item The boson propagator is expressed as $- i g^{\alpha\beta} D_{a}(q)$, where $q$ is the 4-momentum transferred through the propagator, and

-Photon mass equals to zero, mass of $Z$-boson denotes by $m_Z$, and its fixed width is $\Gamma_Z$. \item The fermionic propagator with 4-momentum $p$ looks like:
+Photon mass is zero, mass of $Z$-boson denoted by $m_Z$, and its fixed decay width is $\Gamma_Z$. \item The fermionic propagator for a particle with 4-momen\-tum $p$ is given by the expression: